 "It’s all war now," she said Monday night.
 "It’s all blood.
 It’s hell."

-Laila and her family, who arrived in the United States this month, were part of an interfaith vigil at First English Lutheran Church in Austin in support of refugees as turmoil continues nationwide around President Donald Trump's controversial executive order halting refugee admissions into the country.
+The girl and her family, who asked not to be identified by their full names due to harassment, arrived in the United States this month and were part of an interfaith vigil at First English Lutheran Church in Austin in support of refugees as turmoil continues nationwide around President Donald Trump's controversial executive order halting refugee admissions into the country.

-Laila’s father, Abdel Ghani, told the packed church that he lost his factory, which made plastic bags and provided printing services in Damascus, in an explosion in September 2011.
-In June 2012, Ghani said he and his family relocated to Malaysia for four-and-a-half years but that government did not assist them and that it was difficult to find employment and education for his two daughters.
+Her father, Abdel, told the packed church that he lost his factory, which made plastic bags and provided printing services in Damascus, in an explosion in September 2011.
+In June 2012, Abdel said he and his family relocated to Malaysia for four-and-a-half years but that government did not assist them and that it was difficult to find employment and education for his children.

 Monday's ceremony began with a prayer and moment of silence for refugees, after which representatives from refugee organizations and faith leaders spoke to the audience about Trump’s executive action.